-In this context vendor refers to the group of system integrator, hardware developer, system-software developer or hardware vendor.
-If EXCELLERAT is approached from this perspective, it should provide services that deliver input and discussion partners to evolve the future HPC-systems to be ready to efficiently execute the Exascale engineering cycle.
+In this context vendor refers to the group of system integrators, hardware developers, system-software developers or hardware vendors.
+If EXCELLERAT is approached from this perspective, it provides services that deliver input and discussion partners to evolve the future HPC-systems to be ready to efficiently execute the Exascale engineering cycle.
+To this end we further on refer to this service perspective as "System evolution".